Sorry, you need to enable JavaScript to visit this website.

 The Action Plan for the 'Vocational Training 4.0' strategy

-In 2023, the Government has adopted the Action Plan effective until 2030 for the 'Vocational Training 4.0' strategy (‘Szakképzés 4.0’ stratégia 2030-ig tartó cselekvési terve).
+In 2023, the Government adopted the Action Plan effective until 2030 for the 'Vocational Training 4.0' strategy (‘Szakképzés 4.0’ stratégia 2030-ig tartó cselekvési terve).
 The document lists all the objectives to be achieved and the associated measures planned in the strategy with their description, the actors responsible for implementation, the deadlines, the financial sources, the key indicators and the status of the measure (not started, in progress, implemented, implemented and in operation).
 There are 58 measures for the 11 overall objectives and many of them are already implemented and in operation or implemented or in progress.

 • the new structure of the professions (less fragmented but adapted to international standards),